menu

 Demographics

-The percentage of people in Wakefield - Brookfield who are college-educated is somewhat higher than the average US community of 21.84%: 27.97% of adults in Wakefield - Brookfield have at least a bachelor's degree.
+In terms of college education, Wakefield - Brookfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.97% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Wakefield - Brookfield in 2022 was $43,974, which is middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,896 for a family of four.
 However, Wakefield - Brookfield contains both very wealthy and poor people as well.